apccurtiss/smol/README.md

 Usage
 ------------

 Smol traverses the entire source directory, and will compile every `.html` file it finds there.
-It does this using Jinja2 templates, which get their variables from two places:
+It does this using Jinja2 templates, which get their variables from three places:

 1. A global environment which you can populate by putting `smol.json` in the root of the source directory.
 2. A page-specific header that looks like: